sattvik/async-workshop/README.md

 Once you have cloned the repository, you should be by default on the a-minimal-client branch.
 To get things fully started, just follow these steps:

 1. In a terminal window, run lein repl.
-2. Once the REPL has finished starting, start the server using (user/start).
-3. You can now browse the tutorial website from [http://localhost:9000](http://localhost:9000).
+2. You can now browse the tutorial website from [http://localhost:9000](http://localhost:9000).
-4. You will probably want to run lein cljsbuild auto in separate REPL window.
+3. You will probably want to run lein cljsbuild auto chat-demo in separate REPL window.

 If you are an experienced ClojureScript developer and want to connect your editor to a browser REPL, you can use the REPL environment in @user/repl-env once you have started the server the first time.